 \section{Choosing poll directions on a Riemannian manifold}

 In this section, we construct appropriate polling sets for Riemannian optimization.
-In the Euclidean case, polling directions are typically chosen to form positive spanning sets (PSSs), which in turns provides guarantees on both the number of vectors within a set and their geometric quality.
-We recall the key definitions and examples associated with PSSs in Section~\ref{ssec:PSSs_Rn}, then generalize those concept to the Riemannian setting in Section~\ref{ssec:PSSs_TxM}.
-Afterwards, we present two approaches for generating PSSs in a Riemannian sense from a PSS in Euclidean sense.
+In the Euclidean case, polling directions are typically chosen to form finite positive spanning sets (PSSs), uniformly controlling their geometric quality as well as their cardinality.
+We recall the key definitions and examples associated with PSSs in Section~\ref{ssec:PSSs_Rn}, then generalize those concepts to the Riemannian setting in Section~\ref{ssec:PSSs_TxM}.
+Afterwards, we present two approaches for generating PSSs in a Riemannian sense from a PSS in a Euclidean sense.